Our future neighbourhood is happening now!

 Live at Port Loop

-At Port Loop, you can choose how to design your House to suit your way of living.
+The first homes for sale at Port Loop will be Town House by Urban Splash.
+With Town House, you can choose how to design your House to suit your way of living.
 We also produce some special editions, that are pre-specified to a design by a leading architect and bring something extra special to the House family.

 Contemporary urban homes combining natural, sustainable materials with plentiful daylight and flexible spaces all set in a waterside neighbourhood that promotes a healthy and connected community.